The Most Profitable Filming Locations in 2024

 On-location Filming

-• Pros: Showcases unique environments, can provide a boost to local economies, delivers authentic visuals.
+• Pros: Showcases unique environments, can provide a boost to local economies, and delivers authentic visuals.

 • Cons: Vulnerable to weather issues, expensive to coordinate, offers less control over the environment.